CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Discussion and Future Work

 \section{Discussion and Future Work}

-We discussed how \sys{} assists programmers in constructing mental models for programming tasks, mitigating over-reliance issues, and its potential applicability in both familiar and unfamiliar programming tasks.
-These insights highlight the valuable role of \sys{} and its \textit{hierarchical generation} approach, suggesting design implications for future research in LLM-driven code assistants.
+We discussed how \sys{} assists programmers in forming intentions for programming tasks, differentiates controllability in program and interaction with LLM, mitigates over-reliance issues, and its potential applicability in both familiar and unfamiliar programming tasks.